 Threat Detection uses statistical and machine learning methods to detect threats to your Salesforce org.
+While Salesforce identifies these threats for all Salesforce customers, you can view the information in the events with Threat Detection in Event Monitoring and investigate further if necessary.

-In particular, Threat Detection indicates:
+In particular, Threat Detection identifies: